near/docs/docs/roles/developer/contracts/assemblyscript.md

 ## Development

-If you choose to use `create-near-app`, we provide a set of helpful scripts in the `package.json` file that handle building and deployment as well as some useful local developent automation.
+If you choose to use `create-near-app`, we provide a set of helpful scripts in the `package.json` file that handle building and deployment as well as some useful local development automation.

 You can run `npm dev` to start working with the provided sample and `npm start` to deploy the example (using a temporary dev account) to TestNet.